 I also prefer to write in this format, as it gives you a much better control over dialogue tags, and makes it easier to spot mistakes.

-Publishers often prefer the work as a word document with indented paragraphs, looking like this:
+Publishers often prefer the manuscript as a word document with indented paragraphs, looking like this:

 2. What does the publisher really want?